-Is your Mac running slow and you want to speed it up?
-We’ve described the best ways on how to make your MacBook run faster.
+We’ve put this guide together to help you get your Mac back on track.
+Read on to discover the best ways to make your MacBook run faster.
 Let's dive into it.

 Before we start:

 Learning how to speed up your MacBook is always a great idea.
-However, before you plunge into the more complicated troubleshooting, we suggest you start with the basic solution—cleaning your Mac of all the redundancy.
-That’s easy with MacKeeper’s Safe Cleanup, which gives you an automatic toolset to delete all the junk files and other unnecessary types of files on your computer.
+However, before you plunge into the more complicated troubleshooting, we suggest you start with the basic solution—cleaning your Mac of any unwanted and unnecessary files, which could be slowing it down.
+That’s easy with MacKeeper’s Safe Cleanup, which gives you an automatic toolset to delete all the junk files and other unnecessary files on your Mac.

 Here’s how to use this feature on your Mac: